DavidePiarulli/DavidePiarulli/README.md

 A mobile app built with **React** to streamline daily tasks in the gastronomy business:
 - Track tips, shifts, and schedules
 - Simplify reporting and daily operations
 - Make life a bit easier for busy gastro workers

-*Playful goal:* Help my girlfriend survive the chaos of her bar while I secretly play around with the backend 😏
+- Help my girlfriend survive the chaos of her bar while I secretly play around with the backend 😏

 ---